GaiaNet-AI/docs/docs/tutorial/concepts.md

 Additionally, we will need a vector DB to store the embeddings so that we can retrieve these embeddings quickly at any time.

 On a Gaia node, we will get a database snapshot with the embeddings to use at last.
-Check out how to create your embeddings using [Gaia web tool](../knowledge-bases/web-tool), [from a plain text file](../knowledge-bases/how-to/text), and [from a markdown file](../knowledge-bases/how-to/markdown).
+Check out how to create your embeddings [from a plain text file](../knowledge-bases/how-to/text), and [from a markdown file](../knowledge-bases/how-to/markdown).

 ##  Lifecycle of a user query on a knowledge-supplemented LLM